zaltac/NumMethodsWPseudoCodes/Chapter06/videos.md

 [Video 2.
 Newton's Divided Difference](https://youtu.be/a8i4Xn3R83M) This video covers the theoretical and practical aspects of the Newton's Divided Difference as an interplation method.
 A numerical interpolation problem involves step by step construction of the divided difference table and interpolation procedure.

 [Video 3.
-Newton's Divided Difference](https://www.youtube.com/watch?v=k9VH3dOYvA0) This video covers the Gregory-Newton (backward, forward, and central) Interpolation formulas, specifically generated for uniformly spaced discrete functions.
+Newton's Interpolation Formulas For Uniformly Spaced Datasets](https://www.youtube.com/watch?v=k9VH3dOYvA0) This video covers the Gregory-Newton (backward, forward, and central) Interpolation formulas, specifically generated for uniformly spaced discrete functions.
 Numerical example is presented after explaining the construction of difference tables.

 [Video 4.
 Cubic Spline Interpolation](https://www.youtube.com/watch?v=IsOmJx9Or60) This video lays out the theoretical aspects of obtaining cubic splines coefficients for natural splines and linear extrapolation end conditions.
 A step by step explaination is provided using a numerical  example.